superdweebie/dojoModule/README.md

 ==========

 ## Introduction
 DojoModule is a module for Zend Framework 2 that will enable easy use of Dojo 1.7.
-It aims to be a lighter version of what was available with ZF1.

     -View helpers are supported.
-New dojo module helpers can be configured with the DI only, no need to write new classes.
+New dojo module helpers can be configured with the module config only, no need to write new classes.
-    -Forms are not supported.
-Zend\Form isn't a great fit with Dojo, and it makes the integration much more complex.
-(As a suggestion, rather than using Zend\Form, use a view script with the view helpers, and feed form data back through a Dojo object store to a Json controller.
-Then validate the form data against your model, rather than against the form.)
+    -Forms are not supported at this point.
-    -Dojo layers are not supported at present, but will be.
+    -Dojo build profiles are supported.

 This is an unfinished work.
 Please extend and improve liberally.

 ## Requirements
   * Zend Framework 2 (https://github.com/zendframework/zf2)

-## Installation
+## Installation Packages

 DojoModule uses composer to install.